 - 1. The Board has retained authority in Policy 17 to determine the attendance areas and transportation service areas for each school and any adjustments to these. - 2.
 Students living in rural attendance areas receive PreKindergarten to Grade 12 transportation provided they are attending school in their designated attendance area. - 3.
-Students living within the City of Prince Albert may be eligible for transportation if one or more of the following conditions exist: - 3.1 The student attends a program recognized by the Board as requiring transportation. - 3.2 The elementary student attends the school in their home attendance area. - 3.3 The PreKindergarten or Kindergarten student lives further than 200m from their designated school, or - 3.4 The grade 1-8 student lives further than 400m from their designated school, or - 4.
+Students living within the City of Prince Albert may be eligible for transportation if one or more of the following conditions exist: - 3.1 The student attends a program recognized by the Board as requiring transportation. - 3.2 The elementary student attends the school in their home attendance area. - 3.3 The PreKindergarten or Kindergarten student lives further than 200m from their designated school, or - 3.4 The grade 1-8 student lives further than 400m from their designated school, or - 3.5 The high school student makes use of a high school regular established route. - 4.
 In exceptional circumstances, transportation out of attendance area or out of Division may be provided when appropriate programming is not offered in the designated attendance area. - 5.
 Transportation by external jurisdictions may be permitted in exceptional circumstances. - 6.
 All transportation arrangements for out of attendance area or out of Division shall terminate at the end of the school year in which they were made unless a renewal of the arrangement has been approved. - 7.
 Exceptions include those provided by legislation (French Immersion), specific Board approval (special education Kinistino and Birch Hills).
 In addition, out of boundary students may access transportation to or from a drop off/pick up within school division boundaries upon administrative approval being granted.
 Some examples of current approval include First Nations students on reserve, and residents of a National Park.